IVF Treatments Strained My Marriage + 3 Lessons That Helped Us

 When I started IVF, my life became a blur of blood draws and ultrasounds, nightly injections and calls from nurses.
 So when my husband, Jamie, complained about the inconvenience of having to drop off a semen sample at the fertility center, I didn't have much sympathy.
 You have no idea, I mumbled under my breath.
 But I didn't utter a word aloud because I didn't want to make him feel bad, and I didn't want to admit that the process was overwhelming for me.
 Instead I stuffed my resentment down, unaware that it would erupt later.

-My egg retrieval procedure brought hope that the stress of IVF was behind me.
+My egg retrieval procedure brought hope that the stress of IVF and my fertility struggles were behind me.
 The doctors would extract my eggs, inseminate them in a petri-dish, then transfer two embryos into my uterus.
 At last I'd be exactly what I'd longed to be for so long: pregnant.
 But after the procedure, my left ovary never clotted.
 I almost bled to death and was rushed into emergency surgery.
 The recovery was emotionally and physically excruciating.

 Then I hit rock bottom.

-At the same time, I learned that my sister-in-law was pregnant.
-I sobbed at the ultrasound pictures, was hormonal and irrational and grew tense with Jamie's side of the family because I was so jealous of their happiness.
-Fortunately, Jamie understood that I had hit rock bottom and needed a break to heal.
+At the same time, I learned that my sister-in-law was pregnant and I sobbed at the ultrasound pictures.
+I was hormonal and acting irrational; eventually I even grew tense with my husband's side of the family because I was so jealous of their happiness.
+Fortunately, my husband understood that I had hit rock bottom and needed a break to heal.
 He supported my plans to attend a writing retreat in Guatemala.
-I came back from that trip feeling better than when I'd left knowing that Jamie had stood by me.
+I came back from that trip feeling better than when I'd left knowing that he had stood by me.

 1. Ask for help.

 Competence does not equal comfort.
-Just because you can do something—like give yourself injections, get regular blood draws, or hold afternoon calls with nurses—doesn't mean you don't need support from those you love.
+Just because I can do something—like give myself injections, get regular blood draws, or hold afternoon calls with nurses—doesn't mean I don't need support from those you love.
 Asking for help will go a long way toward bringing you closer together rather than pushing you apart.

 2. Treat each other like friends.

-Just because you and your partner are going through the same thing doesn't mean you will process and react to it in the same way.
+Just because my husband and I were going through the same thing doesn't mean we processed and reacted to it in the same way.
+It wasn't until my friend texted me about the situation that I realized, I I needed to be a friend to my husband.
 Ask yourself: If my partner were my friend going through this alone, how would I treat him or her?

 3. Recognize what is at the core of a fight.

-Life stresses—especially Infertility and treatments—stir up so many demons in all of us.
-But often, when arguing, we don’t really want to hurt each other: We argue because we are hurting separately, internally.
-Step back and ask, "What is this really about?"
+Life stresses—especially fertility struggles and treatments—stir up so many demons in all of us.
+But often, when arguing, we don’t really want to hurt each other: My husband and I didn't, but we argued because we are hurting separately, internally.
+We learned to step back and ask, "What is this really about?"